solana-foundation/developer-content/content/guides/token-extensions/dynamic-meta-data-nft.md

 difficulty: intermediate
 title: Dynamic metadata NFTs using Token Extensions
 description:
-  Using the metadata token extension it is possible to save dynamic metadata like, level and xp directly in the mint of an NFT.
+  Using the metadata token extension it is possible to save dynamic metadata, like level and XP, directly in the mint of an NFT.
 tags:
   - games
   - anchor